Clayface: Preston Payne

 Payne next appears in the Justice League: Cry for Justice miniseries, having been coerced into working for Prometheus, who had threatened the life of his son.
 Prometheus had further mutated Payne, giving him back his old shapeshifting abilities, curing him of his contagion, and had him act as a decoy for the Justice League.
 When the ruse was discovered, an explosive device planted inside Payne's body detonates, killing him.

 Following The New 52 reboot and the DC Rebirth relaunch, Payne is reintroduced in Infinite Frontier.
 He first appears where Nightwing and Red Hood find him impersonating Red Hood and Batman.
 Red Hood subdued Clayface with a freeze gun.
 Later at the kitchen at Lineker's restaurant, Nightwing and Red Hood use a freezer to interrogate him on why he impersonated Red Hood.
 Clayface states that Red Hood is the most violent of the Batman family.
 Red Hood intimidates Clayface on who hired him to impersonate Red Hood.
 Clayface states it was a dealer named Wolfgang Bylsma who already planning to depart on an airplane to the Maldives.
 After freezing and shattering Clayface, Red Hood asks Nightwing to help pick up the pieces so that the feds can retrieve him.

-In "DC All In", Preston Payne appears at a Clayface gathering called the Fraternity of Mud.
-It is mentioned that he and Sondra have separated and he is still carrying around Helena.
-When Harley Quinn accidentally crashes the gathering, Payne and the other Clayfaces attack her.
-The Clayfaces stop their attack when Harley uses formaldehyde on Clownface.